ccao-data/data-architecture/etl/README.md

 # Glue Crawlers

-Run the glue crawler for the corresponding warehouse bucket once all the necessary warehouse scripts for that bucket that have been run successfully.
+Run the glue crawler for the corresponding warehouse bucket once all the necessary warehouse scripts for that bucket have been run successfully.